-Sooner or later we all get involved with some aspect of the “big question”: is there something more in my life than what I experience in my daily activities.
+Sooner or later we all get involved with some aspect of the “big question” that involves something more in my life than what I experience in daily activities.
 This could start on a clear night when you look at the stars and wonder “what’s out there that I cannot see?” and progresses to why am I here, where did I come from, what is my purpose in life, maybe what is the purpose of life in general, or what started it all?
-It is an innate need that was either created in us or a need that evolved through adaption.
+These questions form an innate need that was either created in us or a need that evolved through adaption.
 Most people are exposed early in life to ideas touching on these questions through learning from family, friends, school, church, and community culture.
 The provided answers may or may not be satisfying, however most people continue to harbor the question with varying degrees of intensity.
-The pursuit of answers is less pressing than the pursuit of more immediate needs and is usually pushed into recesses of the subconscious mind where it simmers in the background and is not of major concern.
+The pursuit of answers is less pressing than the pursuit of more immediate needs such as food, comfort, and entertainment; and is usually pushed into recesses of the subconscious mind where it simmers in the background and is not of major concern.

-For me, it started when, as a kid, I wondered if there really was a God or a Heaven where people go after death.
+For me, it started when, as a kid.
+I wondered if there really was a God or a Heaven where people go after death.
 It seemed kind of outlandish to me but since others around me accepted it, I did too but with reservations.
 This focus probably occurred because of my father’s death when I was 4 years old and it continued despite unpopularity of the topic.
 I grew up in a middle-class suburban community where most people affiliated with one of the many churches, but religion was not an issue and rarely discussed outside of church.
 For most of us, the “big questions” were pushed out of awareness and left simmering in the subconscious mind.

 I was interested in science and was planning to be a physicist, but World War II attracted me to the military and little time was available then to pursue big questions.
 That is, until the Army sent me to a university for graduate engineering study in preparation for work in aviation research and development.
 The academic environment was exhilarating and provided opportunity to pursue my big questions.
 That was only for two years, though, so it was eight more years before I could retire and continue the big question pursuit.
 I dabbled in many fields: philosophy was too general, theology was too narrow, and psychism was too fuzzy.
-Psychology seemed most suitable for formal study, and an academic setting once again was exhilarating and led to fascinating research, learning, teaching, and health promotion work.
+Psychology seemed most suitable for formal study, and the academic setting I got in to was once again exhilarating and led to fascinating research, learning, teaching, and health promotion work.